-In our last issue, we published an overview of the College's Continuous Professional Learning (CPL) program.
-That article can be found
+In our last issue, we published an overview of the College’s Continuous Professional Learning (CPL) program.
+Here is the article.

 In this continuation, we want to highlight some of the ways that employers can support staff in their ongoing professional learning in relation to the CPL program.